tiberiuvicol/Q17-audiophile-amplifier/README.md

 <br>
 <br>
 Q: Why there is no super diode ?<br>
 A: <i>A super diode is usually made with a BJT, where his Vbe variation with temperatures is used to adjust output stage bias.
 Unfortunately this is highly nonlinear and will modulate, with Vcb voltage (again reverse polarised p/n junction), output stage bias.
-While is very efficient, will highly degrade audio performance.
+While this is very efficient, will highly degrade audio performance.
 I prefer to have plain and simple resistors, with no capacitor decoupling between output mosfet gates.</i><br>
 <br>
 <br>
 Q: What about transitory power ON/OFF ? <br>